-8) A firewall is always a good idea.
-Many people use iptables or apf.
-A new free plugin is also available here.
+- A firewall is always a good idea.
+Many people use CSF or the block_ip scripts.

-13) If you're using DirectAdmin with SSL, it's a good idea to force all SSL connections to use SSLv3 instead of other older protocols.
+- If you're using DirectAdmin with SSL, it's a good idea to force all SSL connections to use TLS instead of other older SSL protocols.

 Also, DirectAdmin has a Brute Force attack detection system for the services, as well as an IP blocker for DA itself.